Chris Kyle: Legacy

 In August 2013, Texas governor Rick Perry signed Senate Bill 162, also known as the "Chris Kyle Bill", to recognize military training in the issuance of occupational licenses.
 The bill had been co-sponsored by Republican Representative Dan Flynn of Van and Democratic Senator Leticia Van de Putte of San Antonio.
 The ceremony was attended by Kyle's widow Taya.

 Sculptor Greg Marra created a memorial statue of Kyle for presentation to his widow.
 Fundraising for production of the statue was provided by members of the Tea Party movement.

 In 2013, a Texas teacher, Dana Morris, attempted to get a section of Highway 75 through Dallas named after Chris Kyle, but was unsuccessful.
 In 2015, Morris made another attempt to get a road named after Chris Kyle and Chad Littlefield.
-During the 84th Texas Legislative Session, HB 1187 was introduced by Representative John Wray, (R) from Ellis County due to the efforts of Dana Morris' using grassroots effort to show her students that they did have a voice in their government.
+During the 84th Texas Legislative Session, HB 1187 was introduced by Representative John Wray, (R) from Ellis County due to the efforts of Dana Morris' grassroots efforts to show her students that they did have a voice in their government.
 The bill was co-sponsored by 53 Republican congressional leaders.
 Littlefield's name was removed from the original bill due to his widow's wishes.
 The bill was changed to only reflect Chris Kyle's name.
-A twin bill HB 3 was put forth in the Senate by Senator Brian Birdwell in case HB 1187 did not pass through the Texas House vote.
+A twin bill HB 3, put forth in the Senate by Senator Brian Birdwell in case HB 1187, did not pass the Texas House vote.
 On May 20, 2015, HB 1187 passed both the House and Senate.
 The Chris Kyle Memorial Highway Bill was signed into law by Governor Greg Abbott on June 3, 2015, in Dallas, Texas.
 Abbott said to Morris, "this was a great project for students and will leave a fundamental legacy in their learning about government."
 The law became official September 1, 2015.
-On February 16, 2016, signs for the 11-mile stretch of Highway 287 through Midlothian, Texas, were unveiled.
-A subsequent bill was passed in 2018 to name a plaza and road after Chris Kyle in the town he was raised, Midlothian, Texas.
+On February 16, 2016, signs for the 11 mile stretch of Highway 287 through Midlothian, Texas, were unveiled.
+A subsequent bill was passed in 2018 to name a plaza and road after Chris Kyle in the town where he was raised, Midlothian, Texas.

 Clint Eastwood's film American Sniper (2014) is based on Kyle's autobiography.
 Kyle is portrayed by Bradley Cooper, and his wife Taya Kyle is portrayed by Sienna Miller.
 For his portrayal of Kyle, Cooper received an Academy Award nomination for Best Actor, and the film was nominated in five other categories, including Best Picture.
 The film won the Academy Award for Best Sound Editing.

 On February 2, 2015, exactly two years after Kyle's murder, Texas Governor Greg Abbott declared the day "Chris Kyle Day".

-A privately-funded memorial for Kyle, built in Odessa, Texas, was unveiled on July 28, 2016.
+A privately funded memorial for Kyle, built in Odessa, Texas, was unveiled on July 28, 2016.
 It includes a plaza and a bronze statue.